ubccr/xdmod-ondemand/docs/recategorizing-applications.md

 modw_ondemand.app AS a READ;
 ```

-If the list is correct, change the app ID from old to new:
+Change the app ID from old to new:

 ```sql
 UPDATE modw_ondemand.page_impressions AS p